Skip to content

 You can add a route that handles only POST HTTP requests with the Leaf router's post() method.
 It accepts two arguments:

-• The route pattern (with optional named placeholders or PCRE based patterns)
+• The route pattern

-• The route callback
+• The route handler

-app()->post('/users/add', function () {
+app()->post('/users/add', function () use($request) {

 $user = $request->get('user');